fbab/cdli-gh.github.io/pages/dev-notes.md

 ---
 ## Notes

-The documents in this section will evolve into a full fledged documentation site during the course of the project.
+The documents in this section will evolve into a fully-fledged documentation site during the course of the project.
 In the meantime, these notes will accompany the research process.
-For an overview of the material at disposal, also look at the MTAAC research folder.
-(See below)
+For an overview of the material available, also look at the MTAAC research folder (see below)

 ## MTAAC project folder